pulumi/docs/quickstart/index.md

 Machine Image (AMI) for the region where you deploy the program.

-> Note that each resource expects a name as the first parameter - this name is used by Pulumi to track the resources across deployments, and should be a unique name among all resources of that type in your program.
+> Note that each resource expects a name as the first parameter - this name is used by Pulumi to track the resources across updates, and should be a unique name among all resources of that type in your program.

 We also need a `Pulumi.yaml` file to describe the Pulumi application - create